vaido-world/Text-Editor/README.md

 ## License
 Authorship has been removed for this project, since the software depends on general knowledge and implies science.
-### MIT for Software
+### Unlicense License for Software
-MIT license has been chosen as it is the least complex and least restrictive license among GPL, BSD, Apache.
+Unlicense license has been chosen as it is the least complex and least restrictive license among MIT, GPL, BSD, Apache.
 ### Creative Commons for Content
-However, MIT license only applies only to the software, and the less mutable content is about to be seperately.
+However, Unlicense license only applies only to the software, and the less mutable content is about to be seperately.
 **Licensed as:** [CC0 1.0 Universal, Public Domain Dedication.](https://creativecommons.org/publicdomain/zero/1.0/?ref=chooser-v1)